 Letter 3025: I have heard reports about your conduct toward your bishop during his illness, and those reports are not good.

-Gregory to the citizens of Rimini.
+Gregory to all the inhabitants of Ariminum.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.